Neutrinos from the Sun can discover dark matter-electron scattering: Analysis

-{\bf DeepCore (2021) \cite{IceCube:2021xzo}:} Unlike the analysis mentioned above, in this case, IceCube collaboration has focused only on 6.75 years of DeepCore data.
-DeepCore has lower energy threshold and can detect both track and cascade-like signatures.
+{\bf DeepCore (2021) \cite{IceCube:2021xzo}:} Unlike the analysis mentioned above, in this case, IceCube Collaboration has focused only on 6.75 years of DeepCore data.
+DeepCore has a lower energy threshold and can detect both tracklike and cascadelike signatures.
 The median angular resolutions for neutrino of energies $10\,$GeV and $200\,$GeV are $\sim 35^{\circ}$ and $\lesssim 5^{\circ}$ respectively.
-Given that the Sun has $\sim 0.5^{\circ}$ angular diameter in the sky, therefore an analysis like the previous one is difficult to perform.
+Given that the Sun has $\sim 0.5^{\circ}$ angular diameter in the sky, an analysis like the previous one is difficult to perform.
 Rather, we compared the annihilation rate, given in Eq.\,\eqref{eq:annrate}, with the same of Ref.\,\cite{IceCube:2021xzo} for each of the considered channels to obtain our results.